keith66fuller/TechDay2018/LabModules/Module0-Env_Overview.md

   * Download the repository as unzip it on the desktop.
   * View the Lab Guides under the 'LabModules' directory.
 These are all in markdown and will display nicely on Github.
   * Feel free to clone the repo locally (instead of on the Windows jump host) if that's easier.

-3. Verify Access to your other Lab devices.
+### Verify Access to your other Lab devices
   * TMUI and SSH access are needed for the BIG-IP device.
   * SSH access is needed to the ubuntu/docker device.

+### Create the 'student' user on the BIG-IP
+ * For some reason this user didn't make it through the UDP revisions
+ * Give the student user 'Guest" on all partitions

 ### Postman